frozeman/meteor-reactive-timer/README.md

     myTimer.stop();

-*Additionally* you can also pass an interval when initating, so you don't need to call `myTimer.start(10)` extra:
+You can also pass an interval when initating, so you don't need to call `myTimer.start(10)` yourself:

     var myTimer = new ReactiveTimer(10);